QuantConnect/Lean/Tests/readme.md

 =============

 Before starting any testing, follow the [installation instructions](https://github.com/QuantConnect/Lean#installation-instructions) to get LEAN running C# algorithms in your machine.
+For any Python related tests please ensure you have followed the setup as described [here](https://github.com/QuantConnect/Lean/tree/master/Algorithm.Python#install-python-36)

 If the above installation, build, and initial run was succesful than we can move forward to testing.